juliewang2020/cca_lol/1_Model Scraper.md

 res.raise_for_status()
 ModelSoup = bs4.BeautifulSoup(res.text)
 ```
 Then, the tag used to identify this champion dictionary is <script>.
 I created a list of objects of all the script tags.
 From iterating through, using getText() to textify the objects, I see that the script object we want is the one at index 9.
-In addition, I split the
+In addition, when I examined the text, I saw that the dictionary of skins for EACH champ could be split using ';'.

 ```python
 # Get List of Skins/Chromas and the corresponding URL
 skins_html = ModelSoup.findAll('script')